 But then, suddenly, Herodias, perhaps even still below the age of puberty” was on the outside looking in.
 Her mother-in-law was divorced by Herod for plotting against him and was thrown out of court and Herodias and her young husband with her.
 Her husband’s prophecy made in the Temple by Simon the High Priest and his alliance/betrothal to a granddaughter of Mariamne the Hasmonean queen was not fulfilled.
-There was no re-betrothal for either of them.
+See Post on Out of Egypt.
+They stayed married when her husband was deposed as an heir to the kingdom.
 When next heard from in Josephus Herodias has a grown daughter—unfortunately not a son—and was living in a palace in Caesarea and was still the wife of the same by-passed Herod.

 Josephus and the New Testament gospels give Herodias a speaking role.
 We know a lot about her for a woman of antiquity.
-It is Josephus who gives her daughter’s name as Salome…probably named for her grandmother Salome, Herod’s sister, while the gospels leave her unnamed.
+It is Josephus who gives her daughter’s name as Salome…probably named for her great-grandmother Salome, Herod’s sister, while the gospels leave her unnamed.
 We know nothing of her life from her betrothal until both Josephus and the gospels start up again after the “lost” years when there was no king in Jerusalem hence no royal records for Josephus to draw on.
+And, perhaps, the gospel writers did not have Josephus to draw on.
 But then Josephus devotes Book 18, Chapter 5 in Antiquities to her story:

 About this time Aretas (king of Arabian Petrea) and Herod (Antipas) had a quarrel on the account following: Herod the tetrarch had married the daughter of Aretas, and had lived with her a great while; but when he was once (on his way to) Rome, he lodged with Herod, who was his brother indeed, but not by the same mother; for this Herod was the son of the high priest Simon’s daughter.
 However, he fell in love with Herodias, this last Herod’s wife, who was the daughter of Aristobulus their brother…This man ventured to talk to her about a marriage between them.